HayaMM/JDI01/Lessons/Week01/Day01/CommandLine.md

 ### Lab: Make a Subdirectory

-Now that we're back in the home directory, let's create a place to store all the work we're going to do in this SEI.
+Now that we're back in the home directory, let's create a place to store all the work we're going to do in this JDI.
 Naming can often be difficult, but simple names are best.
-Let's create a subdirectory named "sei".
+Let's create a subdirectory named "jdi".
 Always use lowercase names for your directories and files.

 Before issuing the command in the terminal, bring your explorer window into focus, the one with the home directory open.
 Resize and position it so that it is visible along with the terminal.
-Now, in the terminal, execute `mkdir sei` to create the directory (mnemonic: "make directory").
+Now, in the terminal, execute `mkdir jdi` to create the directory (mnemonic: "make directory").

 Now, what folder are you in?
 Did it change by making the new directory?

 Create the following directories as well.
-They should be subdirectories of `sei`.
+They should be subdirectories of `jdi`.

 - `lessons`
 - `homeworks`